GAchuzia/groupProject-SYSC3303/README.txt

 === Project Files ===

+Elevator.java: Represents a physical or simulated elevator, providing functionality to simulate its behavior.
+ElevatorTest.java: Test suite to verify the functionality of the Elevator class.

 ElevatorRequest.java: Specifies the structure for elevator requests (sample input in the testdata.txt class).
 ElevatorRequestTest.java: Test suite to verify the functionality of the ElevatorRequest class.